cpporchard/innodb_lite/storage/innobase/e_buf/README.md

 #### Adaptive Hash Index (Reads)
 Cache frequently accessed values.
 AHI doesn't cover the entire index, just the frequently accessed values.

+#### Adaptive Flushing (Writes)
+Flushes pages from the buffer pool to disk in a way that optimizes performance.
+It uses a combination of LRU and FIFO algorithms to determine which pages to flush.

 #### Change Buffer (Writes)

 Caches changes to secondary index pages when they are not in the buffer pool.
 Merged later when pages are loaded into Buffer pool by other read operations.